FaizanMughal/flak_m/Readme.md

  - Sometimes the slave enforcer has its psprite "lower" slightly while the main enforcer is reloading.
 No idea what causes this (Could be bobbing-related)
- - Translocator allows telefragging of other players in coop
+ - Translocator allows telefragging other players in coop (no idea if I can even fix this)
  - Biorifle sludge doesn't handle 3d floors (especially sloped ones) properly.
    This is due to the unavailability of 3D floor data on ZScript and will be fixed once 3D floors are exported to scripting